This post may contain affiliate links which won’t change your price but will share some commission.

 In a glass bowl, combine all ingredients and let sit (refrigerated) for at least two hours.
 I mixed this up at bedtime and let it sit until after lunch the next day, and it wasn't too strong.

-Dry at 145° – 165° F (63° – 74° C) for 4 to 12 hours, until jerky is hard but still flexible and contains no pockets of moisture.
+Dry at 145° – 165°F (63° – 74° C) for 4 to 12 hours.
+The jerky should be hard but still flexible and contain no pockets of moisture.
 For extra safety, heat finished jerky in a 275° F (135° C) oven for 10 minutes.

 How Much Homemade Jerky Do You Get from One Pound of Raw Meat?